Bellydance Cohesion is presented in two tracks: Enrichment Courses and Teacher Trainings.

 Traveling with the drill

-Adding a concept like turning or level changes to the drill
+Adding a variation level changes to the drill

 Stage 1 also incorporates study of bellydance music and history.